lue-bird/elm-syntax-type-infer/README.md

 ## TODO

 -   finish current implementation (TODO comments)
 -   is unification between in and output types always the same?
-Especially with regards to type variable constriaints
+Especially with regards to type variable constraints
 -   are variable constraints upheld in all places (equivalence for example?)
 -   (mutually) recursive type aliases can run into an infinite loop
 -   mutually recursive types (e.g. substituting `a -> { x : b }` and `b -> { x : a }`) can run into an infinite loop